anfelopera/anfelopera.github.io/teaching/README.md

 The Jupyter Notebooks for the practical sessions can be download here:
 [[link]](https://github.com/anfelopera/anfelopera.github.io/raw/master/teaching/INSA_GPs/labs)

-## UPHF -- 2021 - 2022 (Valenciennes, France)
+## UPHF -- 2021/2022 (Valenciennes, France)

-These lectures make part of a complete course on mathematics for the IUT-GEII at Polytechnic University of Hauts-de-France (UPHF, acronym in French).
+These lectures make part of a complete course on mathematics for the IUT-GEII at the Polytechnic University of Hauts-de-France (UPHF, acronym in French).
 The courses are taught in French.

 ### S1